yift/findit/docs/syntax/functions/env/env.md

 # Env function

-The `env` (or `environment`) function will accept one string argument and will return the environment variable (or empty if not such variable exists).
+The `env` (or `environment`) function will accept one string argument and will return the environment variable (or empty if no such variable exists).

 For example: